citros-garden/mass_spring_damper/README.md

                 cd ~/demo_lulav_elbit
                 code .

-open the repository in the container from VScode
+open the repository in the container from VScode with `reopen in container` option.

+build and source the workspace:

+                colcon build
+                source install/local_setup.bash

 # Run the default example: